Taj Umaid Bhawan Palace

 Children are welcome to come and stay at Taj Umaid Bhawan Palace.
 However, please be aware there are no specific facilities available for them at the hotel.

 Facilities at the hotel for guests to enjoy include a billiards table, tennis and squash courts, a large swimming pool and library.
-There are three restaurants, a bar and
+There are three restaurants, a bar and a spa.

 The hotel offers complimentary swimming, tennis, squash and croquet.
 Use of the health club is charged at an additional cost.
 Outside of the palace, explore Jodphur which is also known as the Blue City.
 With your local guide, make sure to visit Mehrangarh Fort, steeped in history.